plamenti/sauk/README.md

 1. Selenium IDE commands  http://www.seleniumhq.org/docs/02_selenium_ide.jsp#selenium-commands-selenese
 1. Getting Started with WebDriver C# in 10 Minutes - https://automatetheplanet.com/getting-started-webdriver

-**In order to view the test examples, please navigate to SeleniumIdeTestExamples folder and open the .html files in the Selenium IDE.**
+**In order to view the test examples that are created with Selenium IDE, please navigate to SeleniumIdeTestExamples folder and open the .html files in the Selenium IDE.**

+**In order to view the test examples that are created with VisualStudio, please navigate to VisualStudioTestProject folder, open TestDemoSauk folder and load TestDemoSauk.sln.
+IMPORTANT: Change the path to the drivers (Chrome, FF or IE) to your one.
+Please consider, that for the purpose of the demo the Page Object Pattern is not full implemented - the map class is missing**

+**Please consider that .gitignore file is not added**